waozixyz/kryon/docs/kryon_specification.md

 | Offset | Size | Field | Description | Example |
 |--------|------|-------|-------------|---------|
 | 0      | 2    | Child Offset | Byte offset from the start of this element to the child element | `0x10 0x00` (16 bytes ahead) |

+## Notes on App Element
+- The `App` element, if present (Flag Bit 6 = 1), must be the first element in the Element Blocks section.
+- It defines application-wide properties such as window dimensions, title, scaling, and metadata (icon, version, author).
+- The `Style ID` field (offset 11) applies a style directly to the `App` element (e.g., window background) and cascades to all child elements as their default style unless they specify their own `Style ID`.
+- Renderers should use these properties to initialize the application window and apply the cascading style hierarchy.

 ## 3. Style Blocks